 How Do USPS Trucks Deliver On Saturday?

-Many people wonder what time does USPS start delivering packages on Saturday.
-To the US Postal Service, Saturday is just like any other weekday.
+At the US Postal Service, Saturday is just like any other weekday.
 Mail carriers start delivering at about 9 in the morning and stop at 5 in the afternoon.

 Basically, most delivered mail arrives by 2 in the afternoon on Saturdays.
 USPS tends to deliver packages rather late during high seasons such as Christmas occasions due to the high volume of incoming shipments and the increased demand.